arabel1a/arabel1a.github.io/about.md

 # Timeline

-I have git repository where i commit some important stuff of my life.
+Once i had to learn advanced git in a short time, so i made git repository where i commit some important stuff of my life for experiments.
 Sadly, I can not use
 ```bash
 git checkout
 ```